 [Back to Top]

 Disclaimer.
 My code is developed mainly for research purpose.
 Handling exceptions with unexpected input is not carefully considered.
-I often find it troublesome to include a large library to only use a simple function in it when I do some coding, so I try to make each library simple, independent and easy to use.
+I often find it troublesome to include a large library to only use a simple function in it when I program, so I try to make each library simple, independent and easy to use.

 • Exponential_Smoothing - a simple C++ template of Exponential Smoothing method